Garden netting: protect beds, fruit and greenhouses

 None does both well: insect netting apertures are far finer than bird netting.
 Pick by your primary problem, or protect different crops with different nets.

-We reply within 2 business days with questions or a documented quote.
+First personal reply within 2 business days, with clarifying questions or next steps.